 - Two or more first degree relatives with colon cancer diagnosed at any age

 - A personal history of adenomas – a type of non-cancerous tumours

 If you have a personal history of colon cancer, ulcerative colitis or Crohn’s disease, you should continue to obtain care through your specialist and family physician.
 You should not be screened through the Colon Screening Program.

 - If you are a BC man or woman between the ages of 50 to 74, with no symptoms, you should get screened for colon cancer every two years.

-- If you have blood in your stool, abdominal pain, change in bowel habits, or weight loss, talk to your family physician about a referral to see a specialist.
+- If you have blood in your stool, abdominal pain, change in bowel habits, or weight loss, talk to your family physician about a referral to see a specialist

 Colon cancer is the second deadliest cancer and one of the most preventable cancers.
 If detected at its earliest stage, the chance of survival is over 90 per cent.
 Screening can prevent colon cancer by finding and removing polyps (small growths that can develop in the colon or rectum) before they turn into cancer.
 Screening can also find cancers early, when there are more treatment options and better outcomes.

-This video provides an explanation of why a colonoscopy is recommended, what to expect on the procedure day and a summary of what happens during the procedure.
+Preparing for your Colonoscopy video provides an explanation of why a colonoscopy is recommended, what to expect on the procedure day and a summary of what happens during the procedure.
 It will help you to prepare for your colonoscopy including bowel preparation as well as possible interventions and potential risks.